ISIR-SYROCO/XDE-DocExamples/source/examples/00_basic/02_graphic_agent.rst

 .. warning::
    The call :py:meth:`graph.s.stop` does not stop the viewer window.
-   For know, I don't know how to close it and how to have many viewers at the same time.
+   For now, I don't know how to close it and how to have many viewers at the same time.